HairongWu/Auto-X-Industry/studio/README.md

 python label_studio/manage.py runserver
 ```

-## Setup storages

-1. For a specific project, open 'Settings > Storage'.
-2. Click 'Add Source Storage' or 'Add Target Storage'.
-And fill the information needed.
-3. (Optional) Toggle 'Treat every bucket object as a source file'.
-Enable this option if you want to create Label Studio tasks from media files automatically, such as JPG, MP3, or similar file types.
-Use this option for labeling configurations with one source tag.
-Disable this option if you want to import tasks in Label Studio JSON format directly from your storage.
-Use this option for complex labeling configurations with HyperText or multiple source tags.
-4. Click 'Add Storage'.
-5. After adding the storage, click 'Sync Storage'.
-If you configure target storage, annotations are sent to target storage after you click Sync for the configured target storage connection.
-The target storage receives a JSON-formatted export of each annotation.

 ## Connect to Auto-X Server

 1. Open the project settings and select 'Model'.
 Click 'Connect Model'